zhouwg/DeepSpeech/README.md

 ### Acknowledgement

-I learnt/got too much from open source community(much of them came from US and western world,it's the fact) and many/sincerely thanks to all contributors of the great open source community, especially all original authors and all contributors of the great Linux & Android & FFmpeg and other excellent projects.
+I learnt/got too much from open source community(much of them came from US and western world) and many/sincerely thanks to all contributors of the great open source community, especially all original authors and all contributors of the great Linux & Android & FFmpeg and other excellent projects.
 Hope this project is a little useful for open source community.